 At just four episodes it may have been short, but series 2 was perfectly formed.
 We cannot wait for the show to return with series 3 in 2015, and to find out what Jack got up to in the naughty corner.
 Will he have thought long and hard about what he has done?
 Will he come back a changed detective?

-We hope not, because watching his wild Weston ways and enjoying the scope it allows the actor who brings them to life is our big guilty pleasure, and being drawn a little deeper in to Jack’s world with an extra focus on (and complexity in) his character adds even greater power to an already absorbing, edgy, dynamic show.
+We hope not, because watching his wild Weston ways, and enjoying the scope it allows the actor who brings them to life, is our big guilty pleasure.
+Plus, being drawn a little deeper in to Jack’s world with an extra focus on (and complexity in) his character adds even greater power to an already absorbing, edgy, dynamic show.

 Now the dust has settled after the series, we are left with an indelible knowing we’ve been blessed with something overwhelmingly amazing and new, by a show that knows it leaves us wanting more.